winkeung/C-Concepts/README.md

 # C-Concepts
-Articles on Common Mistakes, Subtle Details and Commonly Misunderstood Concepts in C Language
+Articles on Common Mistakes, Subtle Details and Commonly Misunderstood Concepts in C Language.
+These are based on my experience using the C language.

 [Part 1](C_Concepts_Part1.md)
 - [Introduction](C_Concepts_Part1.md/#introduction)